iipc/jwarc/README.md

 ### Command-line tools

-jwarc also includes a set of command-lines tools which also serve as [examples](src/org/netpreserve/jwarc/tools/).
+jwarc also includes a set of command-lines tools which serve as [examples](src/org/netpreserve/jwarc/tools/).
+Note that many of the tools are lightweight demonstrations and may lack important options and features.

 Capture a URL (without subresources):